DablewCodes/Data-Cleaning-Samples/README.md

-# Excel-Data-Cleaning-Samples
+# Data-Cleaning-Samples

-All of the files have been collected randomly from the internet and contain non-sensitive data.
+All of the files/Datasets have been collected randomly from the internet and contain non-sensitive data.

 Each file has seperate sheets for the dirty and clean data.